 The next issue is the bombers that compared to the Y-Wing Starfighters are slow, sluggish and made of paper apparently.
 Their bombs are also complicated.
 Since they are exposed in the ships themselves and even the opening built to eject them seems to open into a vacuum of space.
 There are no shields.
 Everyone on board should be dead.
 As expected only one bomber survives the engagement and finds itself positioned to drop its payload on the Dreadnought.
 The entire sequence is strange since the person tasked with completing the mission is lying on a mesh surface when directly below her is endless space with the bombs surrounding her.
 And they’re not missiles, more like thermal detonators or sea mines.
 How they operate makes little sense since gravity wouldn’t operate as its shown.
 And what follows is why the First Order are so laughable.
 Their ships are paper.
 If a single well-timed bomber that’s’ already going at a snail’s pace can destroy an apparently shied less Dreadnought, then how am I supposed to consider the First Order a threat.
 Rian tells us they are decimating enemies but what’s he’s shown is that they are in fact woefully incompetent beyond words.
 Compare this to the Prequel trilogy and dare I say the space combat presented is one hell of a downgrade.

 The opening of this movie relies so heavily on timed coincidences and convenience that I honestly wonder how this movie scored so well.
 It’s opening is a mess of poor jokes and badly written characters.
 We’ve barely seen Hux but already it’s obvious he’s going to be butchered by Rian’s writing but it could always be worse.
 He could be Finn.
-And in Part Two I will go into detail why I feel out of all the characters in the new Trilogy.
+And in Part Two I will go into detail about why I feel out of all the characters in the new Trilogy.
 Finn is wasted and left to stumble around as comic relief when in the right hands he could have been an interesting insight into the First Order and operations.
 But seldom do we see any of that as its all mostly brushed aside to make way for the story Rian wants to tell.
 Throwing characters under the bus is just another unfortunate consequence in this film.

 I’m not sure how many parts this will be but they will mostly be structured this way, covering events in the film, character and more.
 I will always welcome feedback also.